-- A: If you are a shareowner of record of Rockwell Collins as of the close of business on December 8, 2017, which is referred to as the record date, you are entitled to receive notice of, and cast a vote at, the special meeting.
+- A: If you are a shareowner of record of Rockwell Collins as of [], which is referred to as the record date, you are entitled to receive notice of, and cast a vote at, the special meeting.
 Each holder of Rockwell Collins common stock is entitled to cast one vote on each matter properly brought before the special meeting for each share of Rockwell Collins common stock that such holder owned of record as of the record date.
 You may submit your proxy before the special meeting in one of the following ways: - Telephone voting-use the toll-free number shown on your proxy card; - Via the Internet-visit the website shown on your proxy card to vote via the Internet; or - Mail-complete, sign, date and return the enclosed proxy card in the enclosed postage-paid envelope.